-Item 3.d: Net positive current exposure of securities financing transactions with other financial institutions
+Item 3.d: Net positive current exposure of securities financing transactions (SFTs) with other financial institutions (revised definition)

-- 74. This item should include the following: - (a) Net positive reverse repurchase agreement exposure, where the value of the cash provided exceeds the fair value of the securities received. - (b) Net positive repurchase agreement exposure, where the fair value of the securities provided exceeds the value of the cash received. - (c) Net positive securities lending exposure, where the fair value of securities lent exceeds the value of cash collateral received (or the fair value of non-cash collateral received). - (d) Net positive securities borrowing exposure, where the value of cash collateral provided (or the fair value of non-cash collateral provided) exceeds the fair value of securities borrowed.

-75. The reported value is not intended to reflect amounts recorded on the balance sheet.
+- 74. This item should include the following: - (a) Net positive reverse repurchase agreement exposure, where the value of the cash provided exceeds the fair value of the securities received. - (b) Net positive repurchase agreement exposure, where the fair value of the securities provided exceeds the value of the cash received. - (c) Net positive securities lending exposure, where the fair value of securities lent exceeds the value of cash collateral received (or the fair value of non-cash collateral received). - (d) Net positive securities borrowing exposure, where the value of cash collateral provided (or the fair value of non-cash collateral provided) exceeds the fair value of securities borrowed. - 75.
+The reported value is not intended to reflect amounts recorded on the balance sheet.
 Rather, it represents the single legally owed amount per netting set.
 Netting of multiple transactions should only be used where the transactions are covered by a legally enforceable netting agreement (see paragraph 173 under the Basel II framework).
-Where these criteria are not met, the gross balance sheet amount should be reported.
+For transactions that are not subject to a qualifying master netting agreement, report the exposure on a transaction-by-transaction basis, with each SFT treated as its own netting set.
+It means that the difference (if positive) between the value of financial instruments provided (cash and/or securities) and financial instruments received (cash and/or securities) should be reported.
 Include transactions cleared through a CCP.
 Do not include conduit lending transactions and do not apply haircuts in assessing the gross fair value of non-cash collateral.
 Include unsettled SFTs if the bank is using trade-date accounting.